 Each vessel will have a length of 26.5m, beam of 6.2m, depth of 3.3m, and maximum draught of 1.8m.

 The cargo-carrying capacity of the deck will be up to 4t, while the total deadweight of the vessel, including fuel, personnel, cargo and equipment, will be 20t.
 The vessel can also carry 55-gallon drums securely within ejection racks.

 The large aft deck of the vessel can house a 5.5m-long, ten-person rigid-hulled inflatable boat (RHIB).
-The integrated stern slipway aboard the vessel will enable the launch and recovery of the boat.
+The integrated stern slipway on board the vessel will enable the launch and recovery of the boat.

 85 Defiant NCPV navigation and communications

-The navigation and communication equipment aboard the vessel will include a gyro compass, radar, an echo sounder, a speed log, very high frequency (VHF) and ultra-high frequency (UHF) radios, global positioning system (GPS), a navtex, and an anemometer.
+The navigation and communication equipment on board the vessel will include a gyrocompass, radar, echo sounder, speed log, very high frequency (VHF) and ultra-high frequency (UHF) radios, global positioning system (GPS), navtex, and anemometer.

 The propeller tunnels will be integrated into the aft running surface to achieve improved performance as well as reduced draft, noise and vibration.
-The shipboard power will be supplied by generator sets and the propulsion system will provide a speed of 28kt.
+The shipboard power will be supplied by generator sets, and the propulsion system will provide a speed of 28k.